 When to Visit Colmar

-There seems to be something fun going on in Colmar most weekends of the year.
+There seems to be something fun going on most weekends of the year.
 From mid-March through mid-April, the Easter markets dominate the heart of the old city.
 In July, the Colmar International Festival brings stars from the classical music world.
 In December, the storybook city comes to life with the glory of the Christmas markets, which are some of the most popular in Europe.
-During the Christmas season, millions of people descend on Colmar, so it’s important to book early.

 In between the bigger fairs and festivals, there are concerts, celebrations of Alsatian culture, wine tastings, and more.
 The result is that there’s almost no bad time to visit Colmar.
 It’s worth noting that November and January are the quietest months, and January may find some businesses closed after the activity of the Christmas season.

-There are so many great places to stay in the heart of Colmar.
+There are so many great places to stay in the heart of the city.